DylanLeisler/ptcg-sm-campaign/README.md

-# ptcg-sm-campaign
+# PTCG-SM-Campaign

-EARLY DRAFT
+#### Pokemon Trading Card Game - Sun and Moon - Campaign

-WILL BE SUPPLEMENTED AND FORMATTED PROGRESSIVELY
+README is still WIP

 ## **Summary**

 ### What
 This project aims to make a video game version of the PTCG (Pokemon Trading Card Game,) not entirely unlike the original PTCGs for the Gameboy Color.
-The implementation will be flexible and ==customizable== (by the user.)
-The intent is to create a high quality base game ==worth playing out-of-the-box,== but with an accessible collection of assets that can be ==changed or added with as little overhead and difficulty as reasonbly achievable==.
+The implementation will be flexible and **customizable** (by the user.)
+The intent is to create a high quality base game **worth playing out-of-the-box,** but with an accessible collection of assets that can be **changed or added with as little overhead and difficulty as reasonbly achievable**.

 ### Why
 The current, official video game implementation of the PTCG (PTCG Live) is cloud-based.
-At the time of writing this, it ==lacks a campaign== and has ==little to no support for CPU opponents==.
+At the time of writing this, it **lacks a campaign** and has **little to no support for CPU opponents**.
 Since it is solely a PvP experience, it is not customizable.

 ### How
 This project is centered around Python 3 and utilizes mostly OOP (object-oriented) solutions.
 Implementation is still flexible and the overall trajectory is developing organically.
 Provided other people get on board with this or attempt to contribute, I will begin to outline a more specific plan for the project to make contributing easier.
 Suggestions and contributions that differ are welcome, as the project is still in its beginning stages and maintained solely by myself.